 - fish sauce – adds umami flavor

-- tamarind paste – made from a sweet & sour fruit, it is a staple in pad Thai
+- tamarind paste – made from sweet & sour fruit and is a staple in pad thai

 - lime juice – citrus to bring out the flavors

-- red pepper flakes – adds some spice
+- red pepper flakes – for some spice

 - salt and pepper